RedrootDEV/Ungoogled-Sentinel/README.md

 - Sends detailed notifications via **Discord Webhook**.
 - Provides direct download links for **Installer** and **Portable** versions.
 - Supports **English** and **Spanish** notifications.
+- Written in **Go** for high performance and low resource consumption.

 ## 🐳 Running with Docker Compose